Contact Us

 Trek to Langtang valley support to local economy

-Langtang Valley Panorama trek with Himalayan Smile a fabulous journey in and around central Himalaya with awesome views of high snow capped mountains in the harmony of Tamang villages with its old traditions and colorful culture make this trek to Langtang valley a memorable and enjoyable holiday destination.
+Trek to Langtang valley supports to local economy.
+Langtang Valley Panorama trek with Himalayan Smile is a fabulous journey in and around the central Himalaya with awesome views of high snow-capped mountains.
+The harmony of Tamang villages with their old traditions and colorful culture makes this trek to Langtang Valley a memorable and enjoyable holiday destination.

-Langtang within Langtang National Park of Rasuwa district the nearest park from Kathmandu valley towards north.
+Langtang is within Langtang National Park of Rasuwa district, the nearest park to Kathmandu valley towards the north.

-Himalayan Smile welcomes all interested travelers to take part in this remarkable scenic adventure which you can help and support to rebuild the houses and lodges back to its normal form.
+Himalayan Smile welcomes all interested travelers to take part in this remarkable scenic adventure, which you can help and support to rebuild the houses and lodges back to their normal form.

-The avalanche due to earthquake of 25th April and 12th May 2015 destroyed much of the villages with lodges on route Langtang valley, however much support has been contributed by donor agencies and private sector.
+The avalanche due to the earthquake of 25th April and 12th May 2015 destroyed much of the villages with lodges on the route to Langtang valley; however, much support has been contributed by donor agencies and the private sector.

 The scenario of the villages has been dramatically changed since the earthquake; this is where you can help trek to Langtang with overnight stops, in simple and basic lodges.
-Offer volunteer support on the badly affected area, by building houses, walking trails, schools and monasteries or with financial aid to the neediest villagers.
+Offer volunteer support in the badly affected area, by building houses, walking trails, schools, and monasteries, or with financial aid to the neediest villagers.

-This trek to Langtang starting with an interesting scenic drive to Syabrubesi village which lies to various routes Ganesh Himal, Langtang valley, Tamang Heritage Trail and to Kyarong frontier of Nepal / Tibet, China.
-As well to newly built hydro dam of Chilime.
+This trek to Langtang starts with an interesting scenic drive to Syabrubesi village, which lies on various routes: Ganesh Himal, Langtang valley, Tamang Heritage Trail, and to Kyarong frontier of Nepal / Tibet, China.
+As well as the newly built hydro dam of Chilime.

-This volunteer trek leads to cooler region to enter wide and beautiful Langtang valley after walking and volunteering for days in villages on route as the walk leads into beautiful alpine forest of pines and rhododendron trees with rare wildlife including Red Panda and various species of bird life.
+This volunteer trek leads to a cooler region to enter the wide and beautiful Langtang valley after walking and volunteering for days in villages on route, as the walk leads into the beautiful alpine forest of pines and rhododendron trees with rare wildlife including Red Panda and various species of bird life.

-Reaching Kyanjin in the midst of Langtang valley, after few overnights in Lama Hotel and Langtang villages, Kyanjin located within awesome picturesque Langtang valley surrounded with high peaks of Langtang mountain range.
+Reaching Kyanjin in the midst of Langtang valley, after a few overnights in Lama Hotel and Langtang villages, Kyanjin is located within the awesome, picturesque Langtang valley, surrounded by the high peaks of the Langtang mountain range.

-After a wonderful time with rest day at Kyanjin enjoying views with volunteer service, return journey leads to Dhunche town taking the higher route.
-Walking down and ups after Lama Hotel and Thulo (Upper) Syabrubesi and Singh Gompa heading lower area with long descend to Dhunche through cool dense forested area.
+After a wonderful time with a rest day at Kyanjin, enjoying views with volunteer service, the return journey leads to Dhunche town, taking the higher route.
+Walking down and up after Lama Hotel and Thulo (Upper) Syabrubesi and Singh Gompa heading lower area with a long descent to Dhunche through a cool, dense forested area.

-From Dhunche a scenic with interesting overland drive leads back to hustle-bustle city life of Kathmandu.
+From Dhunche, a scenic with interesting overland drive leads back to hustle-bustle the city life of Kathmandu.

 Langtang Valley Panorama